okonomichiyaki/supercat/010-F05-caretaker.md

 ## Act II

-✦ Can bot Secure or Influence a lore card? *(or a card in the Court with an attached lore card)*
+✦ Can bot Secure or Influence a lore card?
+*(or a card in the Court with an attached lore card)*

 ✦ Can bot Secure or Influence Librarians?

 Librarians
 : Bot will always use the ability to draw and attach a lore card

+## Act III

+✦ Can bot Secure or Influence a lore card?

+✦ Does bot have no Golems?

+- Can bot favorable battle to steal one or more Golems?

+### Grand Ambitions

+✦ Does bot have only one Golem and only one lore card?

+- Yes: Is this the end of the third or fourth chapter?
+	- Bot will scrap both a lore card and then a Golem
+- No: Bot will scrap a lore card and then a Golem

 <div class="pagebreak"> </div>
 <#endif>